Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

-Summary: In this guide, we will tell you why your Photoshop prompts the error that the scratch disk is full and show you how to fix the problem on Mac in 6 ways.
+Summary: In this guide, we will explain why your Photoshop might display the error that the scratch disk is full and provide you with six methods to resolve the issue on your Mac.

-As you are reading this, you probably have encountered the scratch disk full error in Photoshop on your Mac.
-A full scratch disk means you can't perform edits, save images, or even start Photoshop.
+If you’re reading this, you’ve probably encountered the ‘scratch disk full’ error in Photoshop on your Mac.
+A full scratch disk can prevent you from making edits, saving images, or even starting Photoshop.

-Wondering why this problem occurs and how to fix it on Mac?
-Keep reading this blog and you will find all the answers you are looking for.
+Are you wondering why this problem occurs and how to fix it on your Mac?
+Continue reading this blog, and you'll discover all the answers you're seeking.

 What Is the Scratch Disk in Photoshop?

-Before we offer you the solutions to the full scratch disk problem in Photoshop, let's find out what a scratch disk is.
+Before we learn how to fix Photoshop's full scratch disk problem, let's first understand what a scratch disk is.

-According to Adobe, a scratch disk is a hard drive or SSD that is used for temporary storage while Photoshop is running.
-Photoshop uses this space to store portions of your documents and their history panel states that don't fit in your Mac's memory or RAM.
-By default, Photoshop uses the hard drive (Macintosh HD) where the macOS is installed as the primary scratch disk.
+According to Adobe, a scratch disk is a hard drive or SSD used for temporary storage while Photoshop is running.
+Photoshop uses this space to store parts of your documents and their history that do not fit in your Mac’s memory or RAM.
+By default, Photoshop uses the hard drive (Macintosh HD) where macOS is installed as the primary scratch disk.

 Scratch Disk Full Error in Photoshop